philsward-drupal/uc_quickship/README.md

 Products are first grouped by Product Pickup Address, then grouped by the carrier "if" set in the settings with each different carrier creating a new "shipment".

 **Ship Date** and **Delivery Date** are not required.
 They can be exposed as tokens though for email templates and they are purely there for additional information to the customer to help reduce potential phone calls.
-This info is usually avaialble through the carrier at the time of tracking generation.
+This info is usually available through the carrier at the time of tracking generation.

 **Tracking Number** is pretty self explanatory.
 Paste the tracking number and save the form.